pryv/dev-site/src/documents/reference-sections/data-types.html.md

 - `value` (object): Optional.
 The value associated with the event, if any.
 This may be a mathematical value (e.g. mass, money, length, position, etc.), or a link to a page, a picture or an attached file.
 To facilitate interoperability, event values are expected to have the following structure:
 	- `type` (TODO: value type): The value's type in the form `{type}:{unit}`, for example `mass:kg`.
 [TODO: link to the value types directory when ready.]
 	- `value` (boolean, number, string or `null`): The actual value in the specified type.
-- `comment` (string): Optional.
-User comment or note for the event.
+- `description` (string): Optional.
+User description or comment for the event.
 - `attachments`: Optional and read-only.
 An object describing the files attached to the event.
 Each of its properties corresponds to one file and has the following structure:
 	- `fileName` (string): The file's name.
 The attached file's URL is obtained by appending this file name to the event's resource URL.
 	- `type` (string): The MIME type of the file.